 - High blood pressure

-Most cerebral aneurysms go unnoticed until they rupture or are found by imaging tests done for other reasons.
+Most cerebral aneurysms go unnoticed until they bleed or are found by imaging tests done for other reasons.

-The following tests may be used to diagnose an aneurysm:
+The following tests may be used for diagnosis:

 - CT scan

 Stress probably does not cause brain aneurysm formation, but stress can lead to a bleed.
 There are case reports of aneurysms that ruptured during sexual intercourse or episodes of high blood pressure.